GRespighiGrasso/GRespighiGrasso/README.md

 ## 📂 List of repositories:

-My repositories reflect how I learn, think, and work.
-Over time, I found that the most effective way for me to truly understand complex ideas is to articulate them clearly in writing and to illustrate them with concrete, reproducible code.
-Many of these repositories are therefore structured as self-contained learning and reference modules, combining theory, simulations, and implementation in a way that makes concepts easier to reason about and reuse.
-The tools and frameworks in these repositories come from different sources.
-Some were learned independently through books.
-Others emerged from practical constraints in my professional work, where real-world problems required me to quickly acquire, adapt, and operationalize new methods.
-In several cases, my work pushed me to revisit techniques I had already studied, strengthening them through production use, robustness checks, and clearer abstraction.
+Most repositories are structured as self-contained modules combining theory, simulations, and reproducible code.

+### A) Applied ML

+**credit-risk-lendingclub**
-**1: credit-risk-lendingclub:** End-to-end machine learning pipeline for credit risk modeling using the LendingClub dataset.
-Includes data cleaning, feature engineering, EDA, model selection (tree-based models, logistic regression, and ensemble methods), explainability tools (SHAP, feature importance), and a reproducible workflow aligned with industry standards.
+End-to-end machine learning pipeline for credit risk modeling using the LendingClub dataset, including feature engineering, model selection, and explainability tools.

+**customer-feedback-NLP**
-**2: customer-feedback-NLP:** Comprehensive NLP toolkit for analyzing customer feedback.
-Covers text preprocessing, embeddings (Word2Vec, GloVe, Transformers), topic modeling, sentiment analysis, keyword extraction, and a structured pipeline.
-Includes theoretical notes and high-quality examples for semantic similarity and sentence embeddings.
+NLP toolkit for analyzing customer feedback using embeddings, topic modeling, and transformer-based models.

+### B) Causal inference & experimentation

+**ab-test**
+Practical framework for designing and analyzing online experiments at scale.

+**causal-ai**
+Notes and implementations at the intersection of causal inference and machine learning.

+### C) Research notes & foundations

+**structural_change**
-**3: structural_change:** A research-oriented and practical framework for detecting structural breaks, data drift, and concept drift in machine learning systems.
-Includes theory notes, simulation notebooks, Python implementations of drift detectors (ADWIN, DDM, PSI, KS tests), and real-world examples for monitoring model stability over time.
+Framework for detecting structural breaks, concept drift, and data drift in machine learning systems.

+**deep-learning**
-**4: deep-learning:** Personal self-study notes and small coding experiments on deep learning, covering neural networks, CNNs, RNNs, and transformers, with a focus on theory and intuition.
+Self-study notes and experiments on neural networks, CNNs, RNNs, and transformers.

-**5: ab-test:** This repository presents a practical and conceptual framework for running online experiments at scale.
-It covers experiment design, metrics, variance, interference, ramping, and long-term effects, combining causal inference intuition with reproducible code examples.
+**large-language-models**

-**6: large-language-models:** A research-oriented repository on Large Language Models.
-Covers theoretical foundations, pre-training paradigms, scaling laws, prompting, alignment, and inference.
-Emphasis on first principles, mathematical intuition, and open research questions rather than API-level usage.
+Research-oriented notes on LLM foundations, scaling laws, alignment, and inference.

-**7: artificial-intelligence:** XXX

-**8: causal-ai:** XXX
+**artificial-intelligence**
+Conceptual notes on AI foundations and emerging research directions.

 ---